🎓Public schools are administered by local school districts under state Department of Education oversight.

 The Harker Heights Public Library provides access to various public records resources including online databases, historical archives, and government document collections.
 Library patrons can access property records, court records, and genealogy resources through the library's reference section.
 The Bell County library system may offer additional branches and digital resources.
 Contact the library directly for hours, available databases, and research assistance.

-Fingerprinting services for Harker Heights, Texas residents are available through the local police department and authorized third-party providers in Bell County.
+Fingerprinting services for Harker Heights, Texas residents are available through local police (where present) and authorized third-party providers in Bell County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the Harker Heights Police Department or the Bell County Sheriff's Office for scheduling, fees, and required documentation.
-The Texas Department of Justice or state police may also process fingerprint-based background checks.
+The Texas Attorney General or state police may also process fingerprint-based background checks.

 To register to vote in Harker Heights, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Bell County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Harker Heights, contact the Bell County Clerk's office for schedules and ballot information.